terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

     1. Run `terraform show -json bootstrap.tfplan > bootstrap.json`
     1. Run `gcloud beta terraform vet bootstrap.json --policy-library="../policy-library" --project <A-VALID-PROJECT-ID>` and check for violations (`<A-VALID-PROJECT-ID>` must be an existing project you have access to, this is necessary because Terraform-validator needs to link resources to a valid Google Cloud Platform project).
 1. Run `terraform apply`.
-1. Run `terraform output organization_step_terraform_service_account_email` to get the email address of the admin of step `1-org`.
-You need this address in a later procedure.
-1. Run `terraform output environment_step_terraform_service_account_email` to get the email address of the admin of step `2-environments`.
-You need this address in a later procedure.
 1. Run `terraform output networks_step_terraform_service_account_email` to get the email address of the admin of steps `3-networks-dual-svpc` and `3-networks-hub-and-spoke`.
 You need this address in a later procedure.
 1. Run `terraform output projects_step_terraform_service_account_email` to get the email address of the admin of step `4-projects`.
 You need this address in a later procedure.
 1. Run `terraform output cloudbuild_project_id` to get the ID of your Cloud Build project.